Forecasting is the only reliable way to know what's safe to spend from your checking account. Here's the formula that gives you a specific answer.

 The question "what's safe to spend?" was always the right question.
 You were just directing it at the wrong number.

 The answer doesn't come from your balance.
 It comes from your forecast.
 By projecting your balance forward through upcoming income and expenses, finding your Account Low, and comparing it to your Floor, you arrive at a specific, reliable number: your Available Cash.
-That's what's genuinely safe to spend — not a guess, not a rule of thumb, but a calculation grounded in what you know is coming.
+That's what's genuinely safe to spend — or to move somewhere it will earn more.
+Not a guess, not a rule of thumb, but a calculation grounded in what you know is coming.

 STAY A STEP AHEAD